kstephens/psv/README.md

 - git@kurtstephens.com

 `psv` is a command-line that manipulates tabular data in multiple formats.
-It's design is influenced by the `Unix Principle` of "small tools connected by pipes".
+Its design is influenced by the `Unix Principle` of "small tools connected by pipes".

 # Features